 Each manufacturing and/or R&D site undergoes a comprehensive water risk assessment that evaluates many aspects of water risk.
 This process uses several water stress models that include the Water Supply Stress Index Model (WaSSI), WRI Aqueduct, Water Risk Filter, EarthStat, and SEDAC, which have varying assumptions but include risks/impacts 10+ years into the future.
 Each high-water risk site develops a mitigation plan which includes budget allocations to mitigate risk.
-This assessment occurred for all facilities in 2016, and in subsequent years (2018 and 2019) additional assessments occurred for acquisitions and changes to methodology (such as the recent updates to the WRI Aqueduct).
+This assessment occurred for all facilities in 2016, and in subsequent years (2018 and 2019), additional assessments occurred for acquisitions and changes to methodology (such as the recent updates to the WRI Aqueduct).
+In 2020, we reviewed these water risk assessments for manufacturing and/or R&D sites.
+Water risk was reviewed based on water withdrawal per site and based on the Aqueduct baseline water stress level, and the Aqueduct water depletion level.